Nam088/mcp-database-server/README.md

 Each database has its own adapter implementing the `DatabaseAdapter` interface:

 - `PostgresAdapter`: PostgreSQL support with 13 SQL tools
+- `MySQLAdapter`: MySQL/MariaDB support with 13 SQL tools
+- `SQLiteAdapter`: SQLite support with 13 SQL tools (using better-sqlite3)
 - `RedisAdapter`: Redis support with 16 Redis tools
 - `MongoAdapter`: MongoDB support with 15 MongoDB tools
 - `LDAPAdapter`: LDAP support with 6 LDAP tools